Lapoukhov/Game-Kosti/README.md

 This is a console game.
 Two players play.
 The game has five rounds.
 After each round, the player receives points.
 The winner is the one who has more points.

+Each presses the ENTER key one by one.
+Each time you press a key, a sequence of five digits is generated, each one in the range from 1 to 6.
+The program evaluates the combination and gives the player points according to the following principle:

+-7 points: all the figures are the same;

+-6 points: four digits are the same;

+-5 points: there are 3 identical and 2 identical;

+-4 points: there are 3 identical;

+-3 points: all figures are the same;

+-2 points: there are 2 identical and 2 identical;

+-1 point: otherwise;

+Points earned by a player are calculated using the formula:

+S = number_of_points * arithmetic_not_comparison_circle * 10

+Each player is given 5 attempts.
+The player with the most points will win.

 ### Code:

 ```